Narsimmayemul/Adda_assignment_1/README.md

-To create a GitHub README file explaining the BookingSystem class and its usage, you can structure it as follows:

----

 # Booking System

 This JavaScript class `BookingSystem` manages bookings for facilities like Clubhouse and Tennis Court, calculating booking availability and charges based on time slots.